St0pcha/st0pcha/README.md

 # Hi everyone👋

 ### About Me:
 I'm Stanislav Simahin a.k.a St0pcha / St0pchanskiy.
-I'm 12 y.o and i like to programming at my spare time.
-Owner the MADE Project.
+I'm 12 y.o and i like to programming at my spare time.<br>Owner the MADE Project.

 ### Connect with me: